Bell Qualifier DLX Review

 Article by Mark Trotta

-After three years and 10,000 miles, I felt it was time to write a review of my Bell Qualifier DLX helmet.
+After five years and 10,000 miles, I thought I could write a fair and honest review of my Bell Qualifier DLX helmet.

 It's overall shape is designed to reduce lifting and buffeting at high speeds, and is offered in three shell sizes: